AlexGCbn/CI_PP1_AEGEAN_EXPERIENCE/README.md

 * The website navbar features the restaurant name and logo and links to the 4 pages.
 * It is fully responsive, as it turns to a "hamburger" menu on medium to small screens.
 * It is featured on all 4 pages, along with the 404 error page.
+* The current page is underlined with a thick line.
+* The hovered over page is underlined in a thinner line.

+###

 ## Testing: